 Reaching Out to Donors

 How you communicate with your donors is crucial to maintaining donations, and growing your network.
 Why?
 Your donors not only provide you with funds to support your organization, but they also tend to share this information with their friends and family.

 Establishing and maintaining a good relationship with your donors is an easy way to sustainably network for your nonprofit.
 Chances are you already have a plan on how to communicate with your donors.
 If not, don’t fret!
 We are going to give you our best tips:

 - First of all, make sure to thank all donors for their donations.
 Try to be very personal with this message so they know how important they are to your mission.
 A phone call or email is always appreciated, as long as gratitude is expressed.

-- Second, show continual gratitude.
-You can also show appreciation for your donors by creating a "made possible by" section on your website.
+- Second, along the same lines, show continual gratitude.
+You can also give appreciation for your donors by creating a "made possible by" section on your website.
 Just make sure to get their permission before you publish this information.

 - Third, you shouldn’t only be reaching out to donors to ask for money.
 They are a continual part of your network and should be treated as such!
 You don’t want to make them feel like an ATM machine.
 Be sure to send them updates on your organization, stories from beneficiaries, and if you can, just reach out to see how they are doing.
 They will remember your generosity and will share this with their network!